Drive webinar registrations with this social media promotion Ebook.

 Wouldn’t it be great if things worked like that in real life?
 If you could simply create an event and have attendees sign up en masse?

 Of course, that’s not how it works.
-If you want people to attend your events, you need to promote them — a lot!
+If you want people to attend your events, you need to promote your events on social media — a lot!

 While traditional press releases and media placements are still useful promotional tactics, social media is a much faster and more authentic way to reach your target market.

-While you may not necessarily produce direct sales from social media marketing, you will increase your audience, expand your reach, and establish brand recognition — all of which will lead to increased sales over time.
+While you may not necessarily produce direct sales from social media campaign ideas, you will increase your audience, expand your reach, and establish brand recognition — all of which will lead to increased sales over time.

 Because of social media’s live conversation aspect, using it allows you to gain instant feedback from potential partners and attendees.

-Just gauging the reactions — or lack thereof — to announcements, posts, event information, and so on will help you see which areas need improving and which are of the most interest.
+Just gauging the reactions — or lack thereof — to announcements, posts, event information, and so on will help you see which social media promotion ideas need improving and which are of the most interest.
 It can also help you build your engagement funnel.

 For example, if you post about an upcoming event and your post is seen by many people but gets very little engagement, it might be a sign that the event doesn’t resonate much with your target audience.